sscovil/premium-posts/readme.txt

 There are no settings or configuration for this plugin.

-**NOTE:** You must make use of the conditional tag `is_premium_post()` somewhere in your theme, otherwise marking posts as premium will have no effect.
-For more information about how to use conditional tags, refer to [the Codex](http://codex.wordpress.org/Conditional_Tags "Link to Conditional Tags in the WordPress Codex").
+**NOTE:** You must use the conditional tag somewhere in your theme, or this plugin will do nothing.

+== Screenshots ==

+1. A `Premium Post` checkbox is added to the publish metabox in the post editor screen.
+2. A `Premium Post` column is added to the post admin table.
+3. A `Premium Post` checkbox is added to the Quick Edit menu on the post admin table.

+== Changelog ==

+= 2.0 =
+* Updated version now uses a hidden taxonomy to mark posts as premium.
+* Added a column to the post admin table and a checkbox to the Quick Edit menu.
+* Cleaned up code by moving functions into a singleton class.
+* Added a .pot file for localization.

+= 1.0 =
+* Initial release stored post IDs of premium posts as an array in the options table.